kyoheiu/felix/README.md

 By default, *every terminal* can show an image by blocks (a.k.a low-res).
 In addition,
 - iTerm2 protocol is natively supported, so if your terminal implements it, you can see a high-res image.
 - By installing `chafa`, terminals that implement sixel or kitty protocol can display a high-res image.
-- Kitty protocol is *not* natively supported at the moment.

 <a id="configuration"></a>